a20351766/udo.1.4.0/docs/source/upgrading_your_network_tutorial.rst

 Upgrade the peer containers
 ---------------------------

-Next, let's look at how to upgrade peer containers to Fabric v1.4.
+Next, let's look at how to upgrade peer containers to UDO v1.4.
 Peer containers should, like the orderers, be upgraded in a rolling fashion (one at a time).
 As mentioned during the orderer upgrade, orderers and peers may be upgraded in parallel, but for the purposes of this tutorial we’ve separated the processes out.
 At a high level,